 The Austrian competition authorities and particularly the BWB are kept quite busy with merger control.
 As in previous years, the BWB has reviewed many concentrations.
 In 2017, 439 national filings were made, of which 99.5%, more precisely 409 cases, were already cleared in Phase I. Only in 2 cases (0.5%), the BWB applied for Phase II proceedings.
 Further, 448 EU mergers were examined by the BWB, which means that, in 2017, the BWB has examined 886 concentrations in total.

 As mentioned, particularly in complex cases it can be advisable to hold pre-notification talks with the official parties.
 In 2017, 44 such talks are reported (which is a significant increase as compared to the previous year, in which only 28 such contacts took place).

 With regard to recent enforcement trends, one decision of the Austrian Cartel Court of Appeals – as regards anti-trust public enforcement and merger control, the second and last instance in Austria – should be mentioned, namely the Novomatic case (case no. 16 Ok 11/16b).
 Although the case concerned an highly regulated industry, the first prohibition decision (by the Cartel Court) has been confirmed.

 Are there any future developments or planned reforms of the merger control regime in your jurisdiction?

 One of two proposals in context of merger control was included in the latest amendment, namely the introduction of a new notification threshold which among other things takes into account the value of the consideration.
 However, the second often discussed proposal was not adopted.
-This proposal aimed at the extension of the Cartel Court’s decision competence with regard to cooperative effects of joint ventures.
+This proposal aimed at the extension of the Cartel Court’s decision competence with regard to cooperative effects.